 '''

-RTEMS.SUCCESSFUL - partition identified successfully RTEMS.INVALID_NAME - partition name not found RTEMS.INVALID_NODE - invalid node id
+RTEMS.SUCCESSFUL - partition identified successfully RTEMS.INVALID_ADDRESS - id is NULL RTEMS.INVALID_NAME - partition name not found RTEMS.INVALID_NODE - invalid node id

 '''

 This directive obtains the partition id associated with the partition name.
 If the partition name is not unique, then the partition id will match one of the partitions with that name.
 However, this partition id is not guaranteed to correspond to the desired partition.
 The partition id is used with other partition related directives to access the partition.